-Students planning to transfer to the University of Arizona, Arizona State University, or Northern Arizona University must see an advisor for requirements unique to each school.
+Students planning to transfer to the University of Arizona, Arizona State University, or Northern Arizona University must see an adviser for requirements unique to each school.

-Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty advisor.
+Verification of transfer courses should be established with the transfer university or college or with a Pima Community College counselor or faculty adviser.
 For additional information on A.A. and A.S. degree transferability to regional universities, please refer to the chart in the front of this section.
-Please note that only 72 credits may transfer to the University of Arizona and only 64 credits may transfer to Arizona State University and Northern Arizona University, without petitioning.
+Please note that only 72 credits may transfer to the University of Arizona and only 64 credits may transfer to Arizona State University, and only 70 credits may transfer to Northern Arizona University, without petitioning.